Skip to Content

 Filled with candy, these Thanksgiving Turkey treats are perfect for classroom parties, the kids’ table, or as place holders at your Thanksgiving feast!

 One of my favorite parts of Thanksgiving, aside from the food of course, is the crafts!
-This year I have lots of fun crafts and treats planned, the first of which I think you will love!
-Since my Halloween candy-filled ornaments were such a huge hit, I took inspiration from them to make this adorable DIY Thanksgiving Turkey treat!
+This year I have lots of fun Thanksgiving crafts and treats planned, the first of which I think you will love!
+Since my Halloween candy-filled ornaments were such a hit, I took that idea and gave it a festive twist to create these cute Thanksgiving turkeys filled with sweet treats!

 two finished DIY Thanksgiving Turkey Treats

 Like with my DIY Grinch Ornaments, I used my Cricut Explore Air™ to make these turkeys.
-However, if you don’t have a Cricut or other die-cutting machine, no problem!
-All you need is some cardstock and scissors, a feather template (or you can trace your kid’s hands!), and you are good to go!
+It makes these turkeys a breeze to create.
+But don’t worry if you don’t have a Cricut or other die-cutting machine!
+You can also make them by tracing and cutting with scissors, and you’ll still end up with adorable results.

 supplies to make DIY Thanksgiving Turkey Treats